PQRS (Physician Quality Reporting System)

 PQRS and PQRI – what's the difference?

 They're both the same programs.
-PQRS is simply the new name for Physician Quality Reporting Incentives (PQRI), but the over-riding goal hasn't changed: to collect enough data on certain prescribed medical and drug treatments to understand which ones work the best.
+PQRS is simply the new name for Physician Quality Reporting Incentives (PQRI), but the over-riding goal hasn't changed: To collect enough data on certain prescribed medical and drug treatments to understand which ones work the best.
+Thus, any and all requirements related to e-prescribing that were previously developed in the PQRI program carry over into PQRS, it’s slightly revamped, successor program.

 What's this about PQRS incentives?